 Moreover, Ladder also has a rule that the insured’s current age and the policy’s term length, when added together, should not exceed 70 years.
 For instance, if an individual is 50, he cannot apply for a 30-year policy, as the total (50+30 = 80) exceeds 70.

 In the table given below are the term lengths available based on the eligibility of age.

 |Age||Maximum Term Length|

 This rule further restricts an already narrow range of age.
 Thus, Ladder Life Insurance is not the right choice for everyone.

 Ladder does not offer any policy riders with its term life policy, which is a big downside.
 Competitors such as Haven Life and Ethos both offer policy riders.

-If you have any questions regarding Ladder Life or any other insurance company, get in touch with us today.
+If you have any questions regarding Ladder, you can visit their site to learn more and get started or reach out to their licensed customer experience team.
+If you have questions regarding any other insurance company, get in touch with us today.
+We know this arena, and we have a long line of satisfied customers.
 We know this arena, and we have a long line of satisfied customers.